 Your knee pain treatment depends on its underlying cause.
 Our team of doctors at Oak Brook Medical Group seek to find the most natural way to relieve your knee pain, so your treatment may include:

-Stem cell therapy and platelet-rich plasma (PRP) injections both harness your body’s natural healing abilities by promoting new tissue growth.
-Stem cell injections can potentially decrease inflammation around your knee, repair cartilage, and slow the progression of osteoarthritis, all while reducing painful symptoms.
+Regenerative medicine treatment harnesses your body’s natural healing abilities by promoting new tissue growth.
+Regenerative medicine can potentially decrease inflammation around your knee, repair cartilage, and slow the progression of osteoarthritis, all while reducing painful symptoms.

 If you have knee pain, call or make an appointment online today with one of our doctors at Oak Brook Medical Group in Oak Brook, Illinois.